 “Guys like girls that can drink and have fun—definitely a turn-on.
-But girls that are constantly really sloppy or talk about how sloppy they are are just a nuisance, more than anything,” says Mike, a sophomore at the University of Michigan.
+But girls that are constantly really sloppy or talk about how sloppy they are are just a nuisance, more than anything,” says Mike from the University of Michigan.
 “A girl like that gets labeled as ‘that girl that threw up all over someone.’
 When the only memory people have of you is vomiting—nasty—you're not girlfriend material.”

-Kiko a sophomore at the University of Massachusetts Amherst, says being “that girl” won’t get you past the hook-up stage.
+Kiko from the University of Massachusetts Amherst says being “that girl” won’t get you past the hook-up stage.
 “Girls that try to come off as that ‘party girl’ completely scream ‘I don’t want to be in a relationship, I just want to f*ck dudes every weekend,” he says.

 Getting wasted every night is a bad idea for plenty of reasons, and talking about it all the time just makes it seem like you’re actually proud that you projectile-vomited in the corner of the bar.
 So turn it down from blackout to buzzed.
 You’ll come off as fun yet responsible, rather than fun yet always passed out on some random dude’s couch by midnight.